Congestion Management Process

 MTC’s planning projects on key corridors are paid for, in part, by:

-Regional Measure 3: MTC will collect revenue that will be spent on projects to relieve congestion in key corridors, including improvements to the Dumbarton Bridge corridor, the expansion of AC Transit Transbay bus service, and additional miles of express lanes.
+Regional Measure 3: MTC collects revenue to be spent on projects to relieve congestion in key corridors, including improvements to the Dumbarton Bridge corridor, the expansion of AC Transit Transbay bus service, and additional miles of express lanes.

 Senate Bill 1: This legislation, passed in 2017, invests $54 billion over the next decade to fix roads, freeways and bridges in communities across California and puts more dollars toward transit and safety.
 MTC partners with county transportation authorities and transit providers to compete for funding created through this bill.

-More information on corridor studies and plans is available on the Caltrans District 4 website, including:
+More information on corridor plans is available on the Caltrans District 4 website, including:

 As a regional planning agency, MTC’s work focuses on reducing congestion that affects the freeway network, while county and local partners focus more on reducing congestion on arterials and local roads.